JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 * New module allowing easy integration with Intercom to [enable chat support on API Portal](/docs/apim_administration/apiportal_admin/customize_page_content/#chat-support).
 * Microsoft Edge browser is now supported.
-* New Axway icons, color palettes, and typography incorporated.
+* New Axway icons, color palettes, and typography were incorporated.
 * The name of the relevant API Manager instance is now displayed on the **API catalog** (on Grid and List view layouts) and in the **API details** page.
-* A [new notification](/docs/apim_administration/apiportal_admin/customize_page_content/#show-notifications-for-applications-that-are-waiting-for-approval) has been added to alert the organization administrator on login to review applications that are pending approval.
+* A [new notification](/docs/apim_administration/apiportal_admin/customize_page_content/#show-notifications-for-applications-that-are-waiting-for-approval) has been added to alert the organization administrator to review applications that are pending approval.
 * Labels and values for custom properties are now [translatable](/docs/apim_administration/apiportal_admin/localize_language/#add-a-translated-ui-string-file).

 ## Limitations of this update